Rendering Unconscious: Psychoanalytic Perspectives, Politics & Poetry (Trapart Books, 2019). Edited by Vanessa Sinclair

-My most recent book from Routledge is now available!
-On Psychoanalysis and Violence: Contemporary Lacanian Perspectives (2018), co-edited with Dr. Manya Steinkoler.
+On Psychoanalysis and Violence: Contemporary Lacanian Perspectives (Routledge, 2018).
+Co-edited with Dr. Manya Steinkoler.

 Today violence is everywhere.
 We are inundated with it, exhausted by it, bombarded by images and reports of it on a daily, even hourly basis.
 This book examines how psychoanalysis can account for the many manifestations of violence in contemporary society.
 Drawing on a broadly Lacanian perspective, the authors explore violence in war, terrorism, how the media portrays violence, violent video games, questions of identity, difference and the ‘other’; violence narratives and violence and DSM, and explain how to account for how violence arises and the effect it has on us on both an individual and social level.
 These are just some of the daily social realities of the present day whose aggression are felt by everyone, which horrify us and which we often feel powerless to change.
 The contributors have therefore coined a term for this cultural malaise: “angwash”, arguing that we are awash in angoisse or anxiety, in a constant panic regarding the impossible and contradictory demands of a “civilization” in crisis.